 From the point of view of the anonymity provided, the following proxy types can be identified:

-- A transparent proxy passes the real IP address of the user in the HTTP headers and declares to the destination website that a proxy is used.
+- A transparent proxy server passes the real IP address of the user in the HTTP headers and declares to the destination website that a proxy is used.
 It does not provide anonymity as it does not hide the public IP address of the proxy user.

-- An anonymous proxy hides the real IP address but notifies the destination that an intermediate (the proxy) handles the request.
+- An anonymous proxy server hides the real IP address but notifies the destination that an intermediate (the proxy) handles the request.
 Anonymous proxies do not guarantee complete online anonymity.

-- Elite proxies or high anonymous proxies do not convey the public IP address of the user and do not declare that a proxy is used.
+- Elite proxies or high anonymous proxies do not convey the public IP address of the user and do not declare that a proxy is employed.
 They are considered to be the most anonymous.

 Where to find HTTP proxies?